notfartdev/zoidcash/MOONWARE_OS_CONCEPT.md

 ---

-### 7. MOONMASK (Identity Shield)
+### 6. ZOIDMASK (Identity Shield)

-**Code**: `MOONMASK_007`
+**Code**: `ZOIDMASK_007`
 **Status**: ACTIVE

-Identity shield that protects how users appear across Moonware modules.
+Identity shield that protects how users appear across Zoid modules.
 Makes communication, transactions, and on-chain actions unlinkable to any single identity.

 **How It Works:**
-- **Anonymous Session Creation**: Spins up ephemeral session with random Moon ID, no link to wallet or IP
+- **Anonymous Session Creation**: Spins up ephemeral session with random Zoid ID, no link to wallet or IP
-- **Dynamic Identity Rotation**: Moon ID changes automatically over time or after each action
+- **Dynamic Identity Rotation**: Zoid ID changes automatically over time or after each action
-- **Encrypted Communication**: Integrates with Darkrelay for protected chats, memos, and metadata
+- **Encrypted Metadata**: All interaction metadata is encrypted and unlinkable
-- **Decoupled Wallet Linking**: Uses stealth addresses and temporary keys so Moon ID never directly interacts with wallet
+- **Decoupled Wallet Linking**: Uses stealth addresses and temporary keys so Zoid ID never directly interacts with wallet

 **Features:**
-- Ephemeral Moon IDs: Anonymous identifiers that rotate per session or action
+- Ephemeral Zoid IDs: Anonymous identifiers that rotate per session or action
-- Device Fingerprint Protection: MoonOS obfuscates environment data to prevent correlation attacks
+- Device Fingerprint Protection: Zoidcash obfuscates environment data to prevent correlation attacks
-- Seamless Integration: Works across all Moonware modules
+- Seamless Integration: Works across all Zoid modules
 - Encrypted Metadata: Protects not just data but also the context of interactions

 ---